Home » National Parks » Planning a 7-Day Trek Through Yellowstone & Grand Teton National Parks: An Ultimate Guide

 Upper Geyser Basin-Old Faithful

-Day 2 – Lower Geyser Basin and Firehole Drive: A Scenic Excursion into Yellowstone’s Geothermal Utopia
+Day 2 Adventure Itinerary: Lower Geyser Basin and Firehole Drive: A Scenic Excursion

-The Lower Geyser Basin Is just a few miles down the Grand Loop Road.
-Spread out over a large area, this basin is approximately 18-miles.
+The Lower Geyser Basin is just a few miles down the Grand Loop Road.
+Spread out over a large area, this basin is approximately 18 miles long.
 Comprising this basin are two different areas: Fountain Paint Pots and Firehole Lake Drive.
 The Firehole Lake steams and hisses as you walk along the trail that encircles the lake.
 Seen from the roadway, the Great Fountain Geyser erupts in spurts.
 White Dome Geyser is a striking pink cone.
 Be patient!
 This is a prime location for bison, and jams are common when the herd takes to the roadway.

 Fountain Paint Pots are a peaceful walk, although more spread out.
-The exceptional feature here includes the constantly erupting Clepsydra Geyser, the Celestine Pool, and Silex Spring with their deep sapphire-colored pools.
+The exceptional features here include the constantly erupting Clepsydra Geyser, the Celestine Pool, and Silex Spring with their deep sapphire-colored pools.
 The sounds of bubbling mud pots and smaller hissing vents dominate this landscape.
 Firehole Canyon Drive is a short, one-way drive along the Firehole River.
-The deep gorge has rushing rapids, Firehole Falls, and the local swimming hole.
+The deep gorge has rushing rapids, Firehole Falls, and a local swimming hole.

 Norris Geyser Basin, Yellowstone National Park

-This basin is near Madison Junction and divided into two sections, the Porcelain, and Back basins.
-Looking over the barren Porcelain basin, you can visualize this volatile landscape.
-Mostly paved the pathways of Norris Geyser Basin form into two loops.
-The Black Gowler Steam Vent does just that growls, billowing steam into the sky.
+This basin is near Madison Junction and divided into two sections: the Porcelain and Back Basins.
+Looking over the barren Porcelain Basin, you can visualize this volatile landscape.
+Mostly paved, the pathways of Norris Geyser Basin form two loops.
+The Black Growler Steam Vent does just that—growls, billowing steam into the sky.
 The Back Basin is a longer loop in a serene lodgepole forest.
 Congress Pool is the most mesmerizing.
-Pressed for time, take the time to see the Steamboat geyser.
+Pressed for time?
+Take the time to see the Steamboat Geyser.
 It is closest to the Norris Geyser Basin information station.

-The Grand Loop Road continues north towards Mammoth Hot Springs.
+The Grand Loop Road continues north toward Mammoth Hot Springs.
 The road passes Nymph Lake, Roaring Mountain, and Apollinaris Spring thermal areas.
 Sheepeater Cliffs is a large basalt column formed by cooling lava.
 Have a snack break and stretch your legs.
 A small gravel parking lot leads to the area.
-Finish your day in Mammoth Hot Springs.
-Mammoth Village has many services, including accommodations, restaurants, a visitor information center, post office, and fuel.
-If you have time this evening, watch the many elk that frequent the green lawns, and the ground squirrels are pretty comical.

 Mammoth Hot Springs